How to Read an Ultrasound Picture 9 Steps with Pictures

 These images can appear in various formats, such as black-and-white or color Doppler images, depending on the type of ultrasound and the area being examined.

-Also Read This: How to Caption Getty Images Correctly
+Also Read This: Quick Guide to Cropping Images in MS Paint

 Key Components of an Ultrasound Image